ritzeo/testrace/readme.md

 based on [bestrace](http://www.ipip.net)

-## update
+## updates

-use the latest bestrace version
+1. use the latest bestrace
+2. update ips

 ## Usage
 no much things to explain